interview prepjob searchinterview tipsquestions to ask interviewer

 Leading questions that just want validation.
 "I read that you have a really strong culture — can you tell me more about that?" isn't a question.
 It's fishing for reassurance.
 Ask something that could actually surface a problem.

 Three to four is the right number in most interviews.
 Fewer than two reads as disengaged.
-More than five starts to feel like you're running your own second interview, which can come across as presumptuous depending on the context.
+More than five starts to feel like you're running your own second interview.

-Prioritize the questions you don't already know the answers to.
-If the team dynamic got covered thoroughly during the interview, skip those questions and go deeper on role expectations or company direction.
+Prioritize questions you don't already know the answers to.
+If the team dynamic got covered thoroughly during the conversation, skip those and go deeper on role expectations or company direction.